 - Certain cancers, such as leukemia, lymphoma, myelodysplasia, and multiple myeloma

-- A disease that affects the production of bone marrow cells, such as aplastic anemia, congenital neutropenia, severe immunodeficiency syndromes, sickle cell anemia, and thalassemia
+- A disease that affects the production of bone marrow cells, such as aplastic anemia, congenital neutropenia, severe immune system illnesses, sickle cell anemia, and thalassemia

 - Had chemotherapy that destroyed your bone marrow